MicrosoftDocs/query-docs/query-languages/m/custom-numeric-format-strings.md

 ## The "%" custom specifier

-A percent sign (%) in a format string causes a number to be multiplied by 100 before it is formatted.
+A percent sign (%) in a format string causes a number to be multiplied by 100 before it's formatted.
 The localized percent symbol is inserted in the number at the location where the % appears in the format string.
 The percent character used is defined by the culture.

 The following example defines a custom format string that includes the "%" custom specifier.